Jira Project Management: A Full Guide for Beginners

 Escalating customer support tickets

 While customer support agents usually work in tools like Zendesk, Jira Service Management, or Intercom, they’ll often need the input of a developer for more complicated issues.
-Jira naturally pairs well with this kind of work, and allows for the application of agile project management principles to other teams, too.
+Jira naturally pairs well with this kind of work, and allows for the application of agile principles to other teams, too.

-Using Jira with the project management process
+Using Jira with the project life cycle

 The project management process, pulled from the Project Management Institute’s guide, outlines a rock-solid process for projects of all kinds.
 Here’s what that process looks like when you use Jira.